2016–17 Welsh League Cup

 The 2016–17 Welsh League Cup (known for sponsorship purposes as The Nathaniel MG Cup) was the 25th season of the Welsh Premier League's cup competition, which was established in 1992.

 Played under a regionalised, knock-out format, the 2016–17 competition was the third to be held since the tournament was expanded to include clubs from outside the Welsh Premier League.

 As well as the 12 Welsh Premier League clubs from the previous season, the top five qualifying clubs from the northern and southern feeder leagues would enter the tournament, along with a number of wildcard entrants.

-The New Saints reached their ninth final and won the match 4–0, retaining the trophy and securing their eighth title.
+The New Saints beat Barry Town United 4–0 in the final, retaining the trophy and securing their eighth title in their ninth appearance in the final.

 Their opponents were Barry Town United of the southern section of the Welsh football league system's second tier.

 The prize fund for the competition was £15,000, with £10,000 for the winners.